dpastling/plethora/README.md

 bsub < code/1000genomes/4_batch_clean.sh
 ```

-This script removes intermediate files after the later steps in the pipeline have completed.
-This is useful because the WGS files can take up a lot of disk space.
+This script removes intermediate files from earlier stages of the pipeline.
+This is useful because WGS files can take up a lot of disk space.
 This script first confirms that files from previous steps have been run correctly before removing them.

 By default it assumes that the number of reads in the fastq file are
 correct (verified via checksum or read counting).
 Optionally you can provide a
 file with the expected number of reads.
 The script deletes the file from a
 prior step if the file in the next step has the correct number of reads (e.g.
-deleted the original bam file if the sorted bam has the correct number of
+delete the original bam file if the sorted bam has the correct number of
+reads and delete the sorted bam if the resulting bed file has the correct number
-reads).
+of reads).

 If the data have been downloaded from a public repository like the 1000 Genomes, this script can remove the fastq files by passing an optional flag.